-- The application site lies outside of Flood zones 2 and 3 and is therefore at low risk of flooding.
-The Flood Risk Team raised no objection to the proposal. - Officers are satisfied that the proposed alteration of materials and related measures will improve the fire safety aspects of the building and it is considered acceptable and a planning merit of the scheme.
+London Fire Brigade were consulted and raised no objections to the proposal.
+The proposed alteration of materials and related measures are considered to improve the fire safety aspects of the building and are considered acceptable and a planning merit of the scheme.